What is a healthcare hackathon?

 What is the Grand Hack?

-MIT Hacking Medicine is ecstatic to bring THE health hackathon of all health hackathons to you May 12-May 14, right here in Boston/Cambridge.
+MIT Hacking Medicine is ecstatic to bring THE health hackathon of all health hackathons to you April 13-April 15, right here in Boston/Cambridge.
 Last year 400+ innovators gathered in the MIT Media Lab to create disruptive solutions to healthcare.
 We’re hard at work to make this year’s #GrandHack even better.
 Interested in innovating for healthcare’s toughest pain points?
 This is the weekend to meet, ideate, and hack with hundreds of like-minded entrepreneurs, designers, engineers, and healthcare professionals.
 Come hack in this year’s 3 healthcare tracks with us!

 How can I get involved?

-The application for attending the Grand Hack is already released!
+The application for attending the Grand Hack will be released soon!
 Applications will be accepted on a rolling basis.
 Upon acceptance, we’ll route you to an eventbrite for RSVP purposes

 Is the event free?